shan-emacs/emacs-packages-mirrors/melpa/elpher-readme.txt

 - pleasant and configurable colouring of Gopher directories,
 - direct visualisation of image files,
 - a simple bookmark management system,
-- connections using TLS encryption,
+- gopher connections using TLS encryption,
-- the fledgling Gemini protocol.
+- the fledgling Gemini protocol,
+- the greybeard Finger protocol.

 To launch Elpher, simply use 'M-x elpher'.
 This will open a start page containing information on key bindings and suggested starting